Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 The first draft of the foliage plan proposed a pipeline writing only 5 targets to save tile-memory bandwidth.
 It was wrong.

 A pipeline's fragment targets must match the render pass's colour attachments *element-for-element*. `RenderPassContext::check_compatible` compares the lists with strict equality.
-A 5-target pipeline therefore requires its own render pass, which breaks subpass fusion.
+A 5-target pipeline requires its own render pass.
+That breaks subpass fusion.
 Breaking the chain forces a tile store and reload of every touched attachment.
-At 1080p and 48 bytes per sample, that is ~100 MiB each way on a tile-based GPU — *far more* than the lever was going to save.
+At 1080p and 48 bytes per sample, that is ~100 MiB each way on a tile-based GPU.
+That is *far more* than the lever was going to save.

-The lever that actually works: an 8-target pipeline with identical formats, three `ColorWrites::empty()` masks, and those three `@location`s omitted from the fragment shader.
+The lever that works: an 8-target pipeline with identical formats, three `ColorWrites::empty()` masks, and those three `@location`s omitted from the fragment shader.

 ### 9.4 LOD Cross-Fade: Stochastic Dither

 Between LOD bands, both representations draw simultaneously.
 Every blade tests against a threshold composed of two parts:

 - A **stable per-blade hash** (derived from the tile coordinate and placement lane, never from frame state).
-- A **per-pixel, per-frame dither** (interleaved gradient noise), so the pattern decorrelates across frames and TAA integrates it away.
+- A **per-pixel, per-frame dither** (interleaved gradient noise).
+The pattern decorrelates across frames and TAA integrates it away.

 ```wgsl
 fn foliage_dither(pixel: vec2<f32>, frame: u32) -> f32 {